xp44mm/Notebook/F#/Programming with Objects.md

 ### Structs

-It’s occasionally useful to direct the F# compiler to use a .NET struct (value type) representation for small, generally immutable objects.
+It's occasionally useful to direct the F# compiler to use a .NET struct (value type) representation for small, generally immutable objects.
 You can do this by adding a Struct attribute to a class type and adding type annotations to all arguments of the primary constructor:

 ```F#
 [<Struct>]